hisschemoller/nwjs-tutorial/README.md

 9. Doubleclick `InstallerTemplate.dmg` to open it.
 It will show up in finder as a device.
 10. In the Finder menu choose View > Show View Options.
 11. Customize the look of the folder.
 Set it to Icon View, larger icons etc.
-12. Drag the `music-pattern-generator.app` file into the folder.
+12. Drag the `metronome.app` file into the folder.
 13. Organize the icons within the folder.
 14. Eject the disk image.